Bases of the Intersection Cohomology of Grassmannian Schubert Varieties: Singular Soergel calculus for Grassmannians

-There are two special type of Dyck partitions of $\calA(\lambda,\mu)$ which describe the $I$-parabolic (or Grassmannians) Kazhdan-Lusztig polynomials. \begin{definition} We say that a Dyck partition $\bfP$ is of type 1 or of type 2 if it satisfies one of the following two rules: \begin{description} \item[\textbf{Type 1:}] For any Dyck strip $D\in \bfP$ if there exists a a Dyck strip $D'\in \bfP$ containing a box just above a box of $D$, then every box just above a box of $D$ is in $D'$. \item[\textbf{Type 2:}] For any Dyck strip $D\in \bfP$, if there exists a Dyck strip $D'\in \bfP$ containing a box just below, SW or SE a box of $D$ then every box just below, SW or SE a box of $D$ belongs either to $D$ or $D'$. \end{description} \end{definition}
+There are two special type of Dyck partitions of $\calA(\lambda,\mu)$ which describe the $I$-parabolic (or Grassmannians) Kazhdan--Lusztig polynomials. \begin{definition} We say that a Dyck partition $\bfP$ is of type 1 or of type 2 if it satisfies one of the following two rules: \begin{description} \item[\textbf{Type 1:}] For any Dyck strip $D\in \bfP$ if there exists a a Dyck strip $D'\in \bfP$ containing a box North of a box in $D$, then every box North of a box in $D$ lies in $D'$. \item[\textbf{Type 2:}] For any Dyck strip $D\in \bfP$, if there exists a Dyck strip $D'\in \bfP$ containing a box South, SW or SE of a box in $D$ then every box South, SW or SE of a box in $D$ belongs either to $D$ or $D'$. \end{description} \end{definition}